Table of Contents[Hide][Show]

 Final Things to Know Before You Go

-- SunTrust Park has family restrooms at several locations around the park and changing tables in all restrooms.
+- Truist Park has family restrooms at several locations around the park and changing tables in all restrooms.

-- Buy parking in advance at a Braves Lot.
-The parking ranges from $10 to $20 but is worth it since there are few open lots in the area.
-If you’re not driving, Uber is the way to go.
-The designated Uber location acts like a taxi-stand after the games with little to no waiting.
+- Buy parking in advance for Braves-controlled Lots.
+Game day parking is also available at The Battery and rates range from $20 – $50, depending on how long you stay.
+If you’re not driving, rideshare is the way to go.
+The designated Uber/Lyft location acts like a taxi-stand after the games with little to no waiting.

-- Check for promotions and special events.
-Tuesday nights are giveaways too.
-In 2019, the giveaway on 5/28 versus Washington will feature Ozzie Albies shirts and June 11 versus Pittsburgh will feature a Swanberson bobblehead – a combination of Braves’ shortstop Dansby Swanson and Braves’ utility player Charlie Culberson.
+- Check for 2022 Atlanta Braves promotions and giveaways.
+The Big 3 Cy Young winners will have bobble head days: Greg Maddux, John Smoltz and Tom Glavine.
+Past promotions have included Ozzie Albies shirts and “Swanberson” bobbleheads – a combination of Braves’ shortstop Dansby Swanson and Braves’ utility player Charlie Culberson.
 Friday nights, the Braves shoot off fireworks after the game.
 Even if you choose to leave early, you can see the fireworks for a good distance in the car.